npfernandes/ensemblify/README.md

     ensemblify [options]

-or as a library inside a Python script or notebook:
+or as a library inside a Python script or Jupyter notebook:

     import ensemblify as ey
     ey.do_cool_stuff()